 To achieve this multi-disciplinary perspective, the department maintains close ties to over 40 faculty members beyond its central core.
 Thus many faculty members who teach, advise, and train students in research are based in other departments on the Columbia campus, or at the partner institutions (including the American Museum of Natural History, the New York Botanical Garden, the Wildlife Conservation Society, and the EcoHealth Alliance).
 Through this collaboration, the department is able to tap into a broad array of scientific and intellectual resources in the greater New York City area.

 Special Admissions Requirements:

 A background in ecology and evolutionary biology is preferred, with one year of undergraduate introduction biology and upper-division undergraduate courses in ecology, evolution, and genetics.
-The GRE General Test is mandatory, and the Biology Subject Test is strongly recommended.
+The GRE General Test is mandatory.
 Students interested in pursuing the thesis-based option for their capstone project are strongly encouraged to identify a full-time or adjunct faculty member who would act as research sponsor prior to applying to the program.